-A Driving Band connects the pulley of the Magic Motor to a 1" Pulley fastened on the Crank Pulley fastened on the Crank Handle.
-The Crank Handle carries also a 1⁄2" Pulley, which is connect-ed by a second Driving Band with a further 1" Pulley fixed to the Rod on which the sails are mounted.
-If a motor is not used the 1⁄2" Pulley (supplied with Motor) is replaced by a 1" Pulley.
+A Driving Band connects the pulley of the Magic Motor to a1" Pulley fastened on the Crank Handle.
+The Crank Handle carries Handle.
+The Crank Handle carries also a 1⁄2" Pulley, which is connected by a second Driving Band with a further 1" Pulley fixed to the 31⁄2" Rod on which the sails are mounted.
+The 31⁄2" Rod is held in place by Spring Clips, one behind the Bush Wheel and one on its rear end.
+If a Motor is not used the 1⁄2" Pulley (supplied with Motor) is replaced by a 1" Pulley.